Western Hockey League statement on COVID-19 testing results

 Calgary, Alta. – The Western Hockey League released today the following statement on COVID-19 testing results:

-The WHL completed return to play testing for the U.S. Division with no positive test results for COVID-19 among the 455 tests administered for U.S. Division teams from February 27 to March 5, 2021.
+The WHL completed the fifth week of its return to play with no positive test results for COVID-19 among the 395 tests administered across the WHL from March 6 through March 12, 2021.

-The WHL’s U.S. Division Clubs are utilizing a private antigen testing strategy and will be conducting testing three times per week.
-Testing will be administered to all members of the team delegations of players and staff.
+In the Central Division, a total of 160 tests were administered for the Calgary Hitmen, Edmonton Oil Kings, Lethbridge Hurricanes, Medicine Hat Tigers and Red Deer Rebels from March 6 through March 12.
+Using private PCR testing provided by DynaLIFE, testing was administered once to all members of the team delegations in the Central Division.

-As a result of no positive tests, U.S. Division teams were permitted to engage in team on-ice practices as of March 5.
+In the East Division, a total of 218 tests were administered for the Brandon Wheat Kings, Moose Jaw Warriors, Prince Albert Raiders, Regina Pats, Saskatoon Blades, Swift Current Broncos, and Winnipeg ICE.
+Using private PCR testing provided by DynaLIFE, testing was administered twice to all members of the team delegations of players and staff.

 The WHL will continue to provide regular updates on COVID-19 testing results.
 The WHL will not be providing information on the identity of any individuals.